amature0000/helldivers2-preset/README.md

 ## This project is published to GitHub Pages.

-This project is a simple implementation for a single purpose.
+This project is a simple implementation.
+Key features are:
 - To Make your helldivers 2 stratagem loadout
 - Download image of your own loadout
+- Copy and paste this url to share your loadout settings

 You are free to use this project for your own projects.